 There is a statutory entitlement to sick pay for up to 28 weeks under the Social Security Contributions and Benefits Act 1992.
-The current statutory sick pay rate is £66.15 per week.
+The current statutory sick pay rate is £70.05 per week but will increase to £72.55 from 6 April 2007.
 The first three days of any sickness are "waiting days" when no sick pay will be payable.
 It is open to employers in the UK to agree a more generous contractual sick pay arrangement and it is common practice to do so.